nkhakwan/week4RepeatProject/README.md

 ## Support and contact details

-_Have a bug or an issue with this application?
-[Open a new issue](https://github.com/nkhakwan/pizzaPlace/issues) here on GitHub._
+_Have a bug or an issue with this application? call 999-503-9999_

 ## Technologies Used